RamXX/cfjump/README.md

 # cfjump
 Jumpbox Docker image with all required tools to operate and install Cloud Foundry.
 It works with different workflows, but focuses primarily on [Enaml](http://enaml.pezapp.io/).

+It has been tested only on an Ubuntu Server 16.04 (Xenial) 64-bit Docker VM.
+Your mileage on other systems may vary.

-v0.2 includes:
+v0.3 includes:

 - Ubuntu:xenial official base image
-- Several Linux troubleshooting tools, from `dig` to `iPerf`.
+- Several Linux troubleshooting tools, from `dig` and `iPerf`, to `nmap` and `tcpdump`.
 - `bosh-init` (latest)
 - [BOSH](http://bosh.io/) CLI (latest)
 - [uaac](https://docs.cloudfoundry.org/adminguide/uaa-user-management.html) CLI (latest)